marmelab/react-admin/docs/Admin.md

 });

 export default withRouter(connect(mapStateToProps)(Menu));

 ```

 **Tip**: Note the `MenuItemLink` component.
 It must be used to avoid unwanted side effects in mobile views.

+**Tip**: Note that we include the `logout` item only on small devices.
+Indeed, the `logout` button is already displayed in the AppBar on larger devices.

 **Tip**: Note that we use React Router [`withRouter`](https://reacttraining.com/react-router/web/api/withRouter) Higher Order Component and that it is used **before** Redux [`connect](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options).
 This is required if you want the active menu item to be highlighted.